Housing Affordability

 Share of Household Median Income Needed to Afford Median Priced Home

 In 2025, a household earning the median income in the Tucson Metropolitan Statistical Area (MSA) would need to spend 43.7% of its annual income to purchase a median-priced home, slightly above the national share of 43.1%.
-While Tucson ranks relatively well among peer MSAs, tied with El Paso for the third-lowest share of income required to afford a median-priced home, housing costs remain well above affordability thresholds.
+While Tucson remains one of the more affordable housing markets among peer MSAs, housing costs remain well above affordability thresholds.

 Why is it important?